Early Childhood Program

 Children who turn 5 by June first are enrolled 5 days per week

-There is the option for either full or half day enrollment.
+For children 3 years and up, there is an option for either full or half day enrollment.

 “Through self-initiated play, children create new learning experiences essential to healthy mental, emotional and social development.”